 We hope that you will find your studies to be thought-provoking and enjoyable.
 The Social Work Programme hosts a number of ways to study (known as Routes) qualifying social work: the MA Social Work and the BA (Hons) Social Work.
-The integrated degree level Apprenticeship route is a new and innovative way to deliver social work education.
+The integrated degree level Apprenticeship route is a new and innovative way to deliver social work education and the standard can be delivered in an undergraduate route (level 6) or as in your post graduate route (level 7).
 The integrated degree level Apprenticeship route is developed in partnership with employers.
 This forms part of the Greater Manchester Social Work Academy which has been developed as part of the Teaching Partnership with local authorities and social care agencies across Greater Manchester.
-As a candidate on the integrated degree level Apprenticeship route your exit award will be the BA (Hons) Social Work (Apprenticeship).
+As a candidate on the integrated degree level Apprenticeship route your exit award will be the Post Graduate Diploma Social Work (Apprenticeship).